 - AE 1400 is a free choice elective and is highly recommended for academic success.
-If AE 1400 is chosen, 1 less hour of free choice electives will be needed. - Upper level chemistry courses offered variably check department for actual offerings. - BIOL 1111/1112 should be taken as free choice electives if students are pre-medical, pre-dental, or pre-pharmacy students. - #See the 2012 Undergraduate Catalog for a listing of appropriate Major Electives. - To satisfy the General Education Assessment Policy students must take the GEA exam during the semester in which a total of 45 credit hours will be earned.
+If AE 1400 is chosen, 1 less hour of free choice electives will be needed. - Upper level chemistry courses offered variably check department for actual offerings. - BIOL 1111/1112 should be taken as free choice electives if students are pre-medical, pre-dental, or pre-pharmacy students. - #See the 2013 Undergraduate Catalog for a listing of appropriate Major Electives. - To satisfy the General Education Assessment Policy students must take the GEA exam before or during the semester in which a total of 45 credit hours will be earned.
 The minimum score of 425 must be achieved by the semester in which 75 credit hours will be earned.
-Go to UCM Testing Services in MyCentral for more information.
+Go to UCM Testing Services (HUM 216, 660-543-4919) in MyCentral for more information.

-BIOLOGY BACHELOR OF SCIENCE DEGREE, AREA 1: GENERAL BIOLOGY
+BACHELOR OF SCIENCE DEGREE, AREA 1: GENERAL BIOLOGY